gamblevore/speedie/Documentation/ErrorsAdvanced.md

         printline msg

     main (|message| msg)
-        error "First error!"
+        .checkmsg(msg)
         using ErrorSeverity.Warning
             .checkmsg(msg)
         StdErr.PrintAll
         StdErr.Clear      // or else we see the errors twice

-Here... we should see only two errors printed after the program exits:  _"First error!"_ and _"Expected an 'oof'"_
+Here... we should see two errors printed after the program exits:  Both are _"Expected an 'oof'"_.
+But one will be marked as a warning.

 We need to use `stderr.PrintAll`, to see the warnings, and of `stderr.Clear` to stop the system from printing errors again after we exit.